This post is also available in:

 - Day 21: Go back to Italy going through Palmanova (26 km), from where we took our train back to Parma!

-What type of bike do you need for cycling in Slovenia?
+What type of bike do you need for cycling in Slovenia

 Ideally, you need a hybrid bike for cycling in Slovenia, as it will allow you some level of comfort in both paved and dirt roads.
 We also recommend a bicycle with at least 18 gears, as the mountains in Slovenia can be quite challenging sometimes.

-Bear in mid though that you don’t need a super expensive bicycle for road cycling in Slovenia.
+Bear in mind though that you don’t need a super expensive bicycle for road cycling in Slovenia.
 Ours were far from professional bikes and we did it anyway.
 Of course the better the bike, the faster you can travel, however, we really believe that the secret of biking has more to do with willpower rather than anything else.

 *Don’t miss the videos from this bike trip from Italy to Slovenia.
 Watch it below and subscribe to our Youtube Channel: